Trade Forex Trading

 Other Forex Pairs Combined = 33 % of all trading turnover

-The greater the liquidity, the more the volatility, volatility means a currency is likely to trend in one particular direction and when the prices are moving in a particular direction in a trend it is easier to make money as compared to when prices aren't heading in a particular direction - range market.
+The greater the liquidity, the more the volatility, volatility means a currency is likely to trend in one particular direction and when the prices are moving in a given direction in a trend it is easier to make money as compared to when prices aren't heading in a given direction - range market.

 For example by just forex trading EURUSD then one will be participating on 85 + 40 = 125% of all trading turnover volume, which is two-thirds of all trade positions.
 This is another reason why some traders just stick to trading the EURUSD currency pair alone.